Navid200/xDrip/docs/Nightscout-Settings.md

 ## Nightscout Settings

-To enable Nightscout uploader, go to the following page first.
+To enable Nightscout uploader (master), go to the following page.
 Settings &#8722;> Cloud Upload &#8722;> Nightscout Sync (REST-API)

 At the top of the page, enable the function.